WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Execute the instruction (BLOCK bt instr_2*).

 Step_pure/label
+1. Assert: Due to validation, a value is on the top of the stack.
-1. Pop all values val* from the top of the stack.
+2. Pop all values val* from the top of the stack.
-2. Assert: Due to validation, a label is now on the top of the stack.
+3. Assert: Due to validation, the first non-value entry of the stack is a LABEL_.
-3. Pop the current label from the stack.
+4. Pop the current LABEL_ context from the stack.
-4. Push the values val* to the stack.
+5. Push the values val* to the stack.

 Step_pure/br l
-1. Pop all values val* from the top of the stack.
-2. If the top of the stack is a LABEL_, then:
+1. If the first non-value entry of the stack is a LABEL_, then:
   a.
-Push the values val* to the stack.
+Let (LABEL_ n { instr'* }) be the current LABEL_ context.
   b.
-Let L be the current label.
-  c.
-Let n be the arity of L.
-  d.
-Let instr'* be the continuation of L.
-  e.
 If (l is 0), then:
     1) Assert: Due to validation, there are at least n values on the top of the stack.
     2) Pop the values val^n from the stack.
     3) Pop all values val'* from the top of the stack.
-    4) Pop the current label from the stack.
+    4) Pop the current LABEL_ context from the stack.
     5) Push the values val^n to the stack.
     6) Execute the instruction instr'*.
-  f.
+  c.
 Else:
     1) Pop all values val* from the top of the stack.
     2) If (l > 0), then:
-      a) Pop the current label from the stack.
+      a) Pop the current LABEL_ context from the stack.
       b) Push the values val* to the stack.
       c) Execute the instruction (BR (l - 1)).
-3. Else if the top of the stack is a HANDLER_, then:
+2. Else if the first non-value entry of the stack is a HANDLER_, then:
   a.
-Push the values val* to the stack.
+Pop all values val* from the top of the stack.
   b.
-Pop all values val* from the top of the stack.
+Pop the current HANDLER_ context from the stack.
   c.
-Exit from HANDLER_.
+Push the values val* to the stack.
   d.
-Push the values val* to the stack.
-  e.
 Execute the instruction (BR l).

 Step_pure/br_if l
 1. Assert: Due to validation, a value of value type I32 is on the top of the stack.